grafana/tempo/docs/tempo/website/cli/_index.md

 ```

 ## Running Tempo CLI
-Tempo CLI is currently available as source.
+Tempo CLI is currently available as source code.
 A working Go installation is required to build it.
 It can be compiled to a native binary and executed normally, or it can be executed using the `go run` command.

 **Example:**
 ```bash